RyanRana/mr-shoulders/README.md

 | **p50 latency** | 34 ms | Median time per check |
 | **p99 latency** | 127 ms | 99th percentile |
 | **Throughput** | ~2,400/s | Checks per second per instance (sustained) |

 ---

+## What it does (simple)

+1. **Checks every input** — Before your agent sees it.
+Looks for prompt injection, hijacking, and other attacks.
+2. **Checks every response** — Optional.
+Catches mismatched or suspicious agent output.
+3. **Watches behavior** — Tracks each agent over time and flags when behavior drifts from normal.
+4. **Recovers automatically** — If something’s wrong (e.g. compromised agent), it reroutes to a fallback instead of failing.
+5. **Learns** — You can send feedback (this was a threat / this was fine); it updates what it treats as dangerous.
+6. **Scales** — Optional Redis mode so many instances can share state and load.

+So: **one place to secure, monitor, and recover your AI traffic.**

+---